Businesses all around the world have essentially been operating in crisis-mode since the beginning of 2020.

 A PEO shares a co-employment relationship with its clients, which means clients are relieved of many of the liabilities typically associated with operating a business.
 Partnership with a PEO shifts all that risk over to the PEO, but it’s important to choose the right one – only 1% of PEOs maintain all three industry certifications that demonstrate financial stability.
 Be sure to partner with a PEO who maintains these certifications; doing so will fully protect your business in a worst-case scenario.

-A triple-certified PEO automatically absorbs a number of liabilities, while working to ensure each client maintains compliance with host of local, state, and federal laws – many of which may be specific to a particular business.
+A triple-certified HR compliance PEO automatically absorbs a number of liabilities, while working to ensure each client maintains compliance with a host of local, state, and federal laws – many of which may be specific to a particular business.

 Keep Current with Compliance Changes in Real-Time